mattmastin/uga_industrial_math_day_2024/talk.md

   - Aggregate business info from the web to provide data for risk modeling

 - "the relevance problem"
-  - Given a business, how do we know if a particular piece of data is associated to that business or a similar one?
+  - Given a business, how do we know if a particular piece of data is associated to that business or some other similar one?

 ---
 # Technical Topics